-At the same time, tree species critical for winter thermal cover, like hemlock, in more harsh northern ranges may be impacted, not by climate directly, but by the increasingly prevalent invasive insects impacting key species.
-Lacking natural enemies, the hemlock woolly adelgid (HWA) can kill a hemlock tree in as few as four years.
-Cold hard winters lower the survival rate of HWAs, but rising temperatures due to climate change will likely allow the HWA to expand northward throughout the hemlock's range or survive longer during winters in its current range.
+At the same time, tree species critical for winter thermal cover, in more harsh northern ranges may be impacted, not by climate directly, but by the increasingly prevalent invasive insects impacting key species.
+Lacking natural enemies, the hemlock woolly adelgid (HWA) can kill a hemlock tree in as little as four years.
+Cold, hard winters lower the survival rate of HWAs, but rising temperatures due to climate change will likely allow the HWA to expand northward throughout the hemlock's range or survive longer during winters in its current range.

 Parasites and vector-borne diseases, such as Epizootic Hemorrhagic Disease (EHD), are having ever-greater impacts on local populations of deer.
-At another level, deer are a preferred host to invasive black-legged and Lone Star ticks that present threats to human health and safety.
+At another level, deer are a preferred host to invasive blacklegged and Lone Star ticks that present threats to human health and safety.
 The cause of EHD, a parasitic midge, thrives in conditions with changing weather patterns - especially those that include extreme swings from drought to heavy rain events, as these insects mainly occur in muddy riparian areas.
 As temperatures continue to increase globally, these insects are moving northward in North America presenting additional risk to the long-term health of Michigan deer herds.

 Unlike deer or elk, moose numbers are declining mainly because they struggle to adapt to increasing summer temperatures.
 These large ungulates are adapted to temperatures well below freezing and lack the physiological ability to cool themselves during increasingly common hotter weather.
 With an increase in the deer herd from warmer temperatures, this can stress the moose population leading to an increased rate of brainworm and liver fluke in moose.

 Populations are expected to become less healthy, resilient and older resulting in moose populations that will continue to shrink and shift northward until there are only a few individuals confined to the northernmost points in the Upper Peninsula.

-"In addition to the obvious and well-known long-term fixes to global conditions, there are steps we can take that are specific to Michigan conditions.
+According to Jim Hammill, owner of Iron Range Consulting & Services, Michigan is uniquely set up to combat increasing temperatures affecting our herds through habitat efforts, including wooded wetlands.
+"In addition to the obvious and wellknown long-term fixes to global conditions, there are steps we can take that are specific to Michigan conditions.
 These actions are likely to help reduce the impact of climate change on deer, elk, and moose."